 Horticulture is a diverse industry that offers careers for many different interests, including greenhouse management, growing and propagating ornamentals, landscape design, landscape maintenance, landscape installation, turf science and even commercial and home fruit and vegetable production.

 So whether you want to work in a greenhouse, manage athletic fields, own a landscaping business, diagnose peach tree diseases or research treatment programs for turf diseases – it all falls under horticulture.
 There are even rewarding opportunities in sales for input suppliers (e.g. fertilizer, equipment, seed and plants).

 Be Part of the Largest Industry in the State

-According to the South Carolina Department of Agriculture, farming generates over two billion dollars a year at the farm level, but the impact on the state’s economy goes far beyond the farm gate.
+According to the South Carolina Department of Agriculture, farming generates more than $2 billion a year at the farm level, but the impact on the state’s economy goes far beyond the farm gate.
 Agriculture has a direct and indirect economic impact of $33.9 billion a year, provides $7.5 billion in labor income and creates and supports almost 200,000 jobs across the state.

-Horticulture is an important part of S.C.’s ag industry.
-In fact, the greenhouse, nursery, turf, and floriculture industry accounts for over 300 million dollars in annual receipts and ranks as South Carolina's second largest cash crop.
+Horticulture is an important part of South Carolina’s ag industry.
+In fact, the greenhouse, nursery, turf and floriculture industry accounts for more than $300 million in annual receipts and ranks as South Carolina's second-largest cash crop.
 This important industry continues to grow and prosper in our state.
 From lawn grass to landscape plants and flowers, ornamental horticulture and turf accounts for over a significant portion of agribusiness’s cash receipts in South Carolina.

 Bridge to a Bachelor's Degree